QEII Health Sciences Centre

 Abbie J. Lane Memorial Building

-The Abbie J. Lane Memorial Building houses a range of services and is best known for its mental health programs and Family Medicine Centre.
+The Abbie J. Lane Memorial Building houses a range of services and is best known for its mental health programs.

-Some of the services the CHVMB offers include:
+Some of the services the VMB offers include:

 - Recreation and occupational therapy programs